AthanasiosOikonomou/Weather-App-SMS/README.md

 # Weather-App-SMS

 I created this app for pesonal use.
-To learn how to use API requests and twilio.
+To learn how to use API requests, twilio and python anywhere.

 ## Getting Started